 People change jobs often throughout life.
 And currently employed people always worry about how to conduct a secret job search.

-The average person born in the latter years of the baby boom (1957-1964) held 11.7 jobs from age 18 to age 48, according to the U.S. Bureau of Labor Statistics.
+The average person born in the latter years of the baby boom (1957-1964) has held 11.7 jobs from age 18 to age 48, according to the U.S. Bureau of Labor Statistics.

 While there are different methods used when attempting to find a job, gaining new employment when you are already employed may be especially tough.